Clear Search

 Artificial Intelligence (AI) is already having a transformative impact in healthcare, including on breast cancer detection and diagnosis, risk assessment, and prognosis.
 And there is much excitement building around AI’s potential role in drug discovery and clinical trials.

-In part 4 of BCRF’s series on AI in breast cancer, we delve into how it’s reshaping drug discovery, patient matching to clinical trials, and data gathering and analysis (big data mining).
+In the final installment of BCRF’s series on AI in breast cancer, we delve into how it’s reshaping drug discovery, patient matching to clinical trials, and data gathering and analysis (big data mining).

 The protein-folding problem in drug development